Purpose of this policy

 Materials used for the delivery of SRI must not be referred to as ‘curriculum’ (or any derivation thereof).
 SRI is an extra-curricular activity, and materials used in SRI sessions may only be referred to as ‘materials’, ‘program materials’, or any term other than ‘curriculum’ which makes clear to parents that the activity is not part of the school’s curriculum.

-Note: This section of the policy is not to impact on the ability of persons within schools to dress according to the requirements of their faith.
-Principals should refer to the Department’s policies on Developing and Reviewing Dress Codes and Dress Code Exemptions, which promote an inclusive approach to religious diversity, for guidance on how to accommodate religious requirements within a school’s dress code, see: Developing and Reviewing Dress Codes, Dress Code Exemptions
+(f) students dressing in accordance with the requirements of their faith.
+Principals should refer to the Department’s policies on Developing and Reviewing Dress Codes and Dress Code Exemptions, which promote an inclusive approach to religious diversity, for guidance on how to accommodate religious requirements within a school’s dress code.
+See: Developing and Reviewing Dress Codes, Dress Code Exemptions

 Parents who want to raise a concern or make a complaint related to the provision of SRI should discuss the matter with the principal in the first instance in accordance with the Department’s Parent Complaints policy.

-The Principal will contact the provider who has accredited the SRI volunteer in the school, or the Department’s central Student Inclusion and Engagement Division to address the concern or complaint, see: Parent Complaints
+The Principal will contact the provider who has accredited the SRI volunteer in the school, or the Department’s central Wellbeing, Health and Engagement Division to address the concern or complaint.
+See: Parent Complaints